2021 NCAA Division I Women’s Track & Field All-Academic Athletes

-NEW ORLEANS – Scholar Athletes of the Year and All-Academic Athletes for the 2020 NCAA Division I Women’s Track & Field season were announced on Thursday by the U.S. Track & Field and Cross Country Coaches Association (USTFCCCA).
+NEW ORLEANS – Scholar Athletes of the Year and All-Academic Athletes for the 2021 NCAA Division I Women’s Track & Field seasons were announced on Thursday by the U.S. Track & Field and Cross Country Coaches Association (USTFCCCA).

-Overall, there were 659 women from 178 institutions who were named All-Academic Athletes in NCAA Division I Track & Field.
+Overall, there were more than 1100 women who were named All-Academic Athletes in NCAA Division I Track & Field.

-Here is the criteria for being named an All-Academic Athlete.
+Here is the criteria to be named an All-Academic Athlete:

 Division I Track & Field All-Academic Athletes